African Union Hopes To Broker Libya Peace Deal

-President JACOB ZUMA (South Africa): (Through translator) (Unintelligible) have accepted the road map as presented by the (unintelligible) of the AU.
+JACOB ZUMA: (Through translator) (Unintelligible) have accepted the road map as presented by the (unintelligible) of the AU.

-Mr. RAMTANE LAMAMRA (Commissioner for Peace and Security, African Union): Well, to be quite frank with you, there were some discussions between the leaders, and I cannot report on those confidential discussions as a general principle.
+RAMTANE LAMAMRA: Well, to be quite frank with you, there were some discussions between the leaders, and I cannot report on those confidential discussions as a general principle.
 The African Union considers that it is up to the Libyan people to choose democratically their leaders.
 It is not up to any outside force.

 GARCIA: Gadhafi does seem to have agreed to have some kind of international monitors to oversee any cease-fire - a crucial step, as he has gone back on his cease-fire pledge several times already.
 Lamamra says international monitors could come from the African Union, the U.N., the Arab League, or any combination of those bodies.